25 Fun Things to do in Maui Hawaii for Every Type of Traveler

 16. Take a Beach Walk at Mākena State Park

-By now you can tell many of the fun things to do in Maui are at the beach!
-Mākena State Park may be one of the only ones you have to pay for on the island, but this is something you should pony up $10 for.
+Up for another beach walk?
+Mākena State Park may be one of the only ones you have to pay for on the island, but this is something you should totally pony up the $10 for.

-When traveling to Maui we recommend booking your flight directly with Hawaiian Airlines to know more about our experience you can read our full Hawaiian airlines review!
+When traveling to Maui, we recommend booking your flight directly with Hawaiian Airlines.
+Also, check out our Hawaiian airlines review!

 Makena Beach Maui